garciart/network-automation/labs/cisco/TASKLIST.md

 ## Save the device's running configuration as the startup configuration.

-When we make changes to the device, such as changing the hostname, we are making changes to the ***running configuration***; everything will return to its default values after the device reboots.
+When we make changes to the device, such as changing the hostname, we are making changes to the ***running configuration***; everything will return to its default values when the device reloads.
 To make the changes permanent, you must copy the running configuration to the device's ***startup configuration***.

 Even though we rolled-back our changes, go back to your Telnet Terminal and make the current configuration the default configuration: